PillowFishSticks/Milestone-Project/README.md

 ### Visitor Goals

-The central target audience for The House of Mouse are:
+The target audience for the resume website is:
-- People who collect mouse ornaments or cute animal ornaments.
-- Fans of Harry Potter, Star Wars or Doctor Who.
-- People who value buying handmade.
+- People who are looking to employ a fullstack developer.
+- Recruitment agencies recruiting potential candidates.
+- Potential employers doing further research into their employee.
-- People searching for unique handmade gifts.
+- People wanting to view projects and experiece for potential business.
-- People in touch with their inner child and who find joy in adorable art.
+- Potential clients looking for a freelance developer.

 User goals are:
-- Find a new mouse for my collection.
-- Find a gift for my husband-who-has-everything.
-- Enjoy browsing all the cute designs and stories.
-- Be able to navigate the shop easily, find what I need and make a safe and secure purchase.
-- Buy from a trustworthy online shop.
+- To see educational qualifications of a potential employee.
+- To see work experience and knowledge of the profession.
+- To view previous project coompleted.
+- To recruit or employ the candidate, if they meet all the criteria.

 The House of Mouse online shop is a great way to meet these needs because:
 - The website has been carefully designed with the years of experience this developer has had in running The House of Mouse through online marketplaces like Etsy.
 - The navigation fits with conventions of well laid out online shops, products are professionally photographed and easy to find.
 All the information that the buyer needs is available and easy to find.
 - The House of Mouse website can be searched by category, similar items and using text search, making it easy for customers to find specific things or enjoy browsing categories that interest them.

-### Business Goals
+### Site Owner Goals

-The Goals of The House of Mouse business are:
+The Goals of the Reesume Website are:
-- Provide a professional online shop that helps the user to feel safe that they are buying from a trustworthy source.
-- Build brand awareness by including all the branding photographs, colours, fonts and logo associated with The House of Mouse brand.
-- Connect to fans of the shop through The House of Mouse social media channels.
-- Build The House of Mouse newsletter subscriptions.
-- Keep track of sales data to inform future product choices.
-- Make sales of products easy for buyers to increase sales conversion.
+- To display educational qualifications.
+- To share work experience and knowledge.
+- To showcase projects to potential employers.
+- To attract potential clients for business.

 ## User Stories

-As a visitor to The House of Mouse website I expect/want/need:
+As a visitor to Mark Percy's resume website I expect/want/need:

-1. To easily find what I am looking for, I want the layout of the site to make sense so I am not confused or put off using it.
+1. To be able to easily find the information I am looking for, the layout needs to make sense so that I am not put off.

-1. The information I am presented with to be laid out in a way that is easy for me to navigate and digest, so that I find what I need quickly and efficiently.
+1. The site to be laid out in a way that is easy to navigate, so that I can find what I need.

-1. The ability to search through small amounts of information to find what I need, and then be able to easily click to get more detailed information when I need it.

-1. The site to be easily navigable from any device, desktop, tablet or phone.
-For the content to look good and be useable on all of these devices.
+1. The site to be responsive and navigable for various device sizes; desktop, tablet, and phone.
+For the content to look good on all of the devices.

-1. To learn more about the shop owner and their process, so that I can be assured I am buying from a small handmade business.
+1. To learn more about the site owner.

+1. To be able to view the site owners educational background, to ensure they are qualified for the job.

-1. To be able to read reviews of this shop from previous customers, to build trust in my purchase.
+1. To be able to view the site owners previous job experience.

-1. For all information and images to be laid out in a clear and easy to understand way, on whatever size screen I am viewing the website on.

-1. Plenty of high quality images of the products for sale, so I have a clear idea of what I am buying and can see the quality of the products up close.

-1. To be able to easily find out all the information I need to make an informed purchase.
-I expect information about materials, measurements, safety and packaging to be available on every listing page.
+1. To be able to download the site owners cv, to share and keep for future use.

-1. To be informed if I try to order more items than are available in stock.

-1. For recorded stock levels to be accurate, so there are no delays in receiving my order.

-1. A text search function so that I can quickly narrow down my search when looking for something specific.

-1. A clear terms and conditions and privacy policy.

-1. There to be a frequently asked questions page for any further questions I might have about my order.

-1. To be able to see a summary of my order on every page of the checkout process.
+1. To be able to see previous projects completed, as well as read a short description about the project.

-1. That once I am logged in I can access my account details and update them if I need to.

-1. To be able to find information on my past orders and how to cancel an order.

-1. To be able to connect to the businesses social media channels and/or newsletter, to keep up to date with new listings on the site.
+1. To be able to connect to the site owners social media accounts.

-1. To be able to easily get in contact with the shop owner via a contact form.
+1. To be able to easily get in contact with the site owner via a contact form.

-1. Feedback from the website I am using when I interact with it, I expect pop ups and modals to inform me when my forms have been completed and sent correctly.
-Or to let me know when an error has ocurred and what to do next.

 ## Design Choices